baileyfrancis/prasanco/README.md

 #### Note:
 If your msa command does not produce the `3_msa.fasta` file for a cluster, remove the next worse contig from the cluster and try this step again (given that you still have a sufficient amount of contigs - you should have atleast 4).

+***Once you have all of your `3_msa.fasta` files, please move on to Step 4***

+### Step 4 - Final assembly

+Once you have completed Steps 1, 2 and 3, you are now ready to produce your final Trycycler assembly for each of your samples.
+To do so, Trycycler first [partitions reads](https://github.com/rrwick/Trycycler/wiki/Partitioning-reads) between clusters and generates a [consensus assembly](https://github.com/rrwick/Trycycler/wiki/Generating-a-consensus).
+For further information on both of these steps, follow the links above.

+Now that we have our final Trycycler assemblies for both samples, PrAsAnco polishes these assemblies using a combination of polishing tools.
+Firstly, the Trycycler consensus assembly is polished using [Medaka](https://github.com/nanoporetech/medaka).
+Medaka improves the accuracy of our long-read Trycycler assemblies.

+After polishing with Medaka, PrAsAnCo then performs two rounds of polishing using short-read Illumina data using both [Polypolish](https://github.com/rrwick/Polypolish) and [POLCA](https://github.com/alekseyzimin/masurca#polca).
+Both of these tools use the short-read data to further improve our polished long-read assembly.

+For further information on these polishing techniques, please [visit here](https://github.com/rrwick/Trycycler/wiki/Polishing-after-Trycycler).